fmeringdal/nettu-scheduler/README.md

 The previous command will create an `Account` and the associated `secret_api_key` which is all you need when your application is going to communicate with the Nettu Scheduler server.

+Quick example of how to create and query a user
 ```bash
 export SECRET_API_KEY="REPLACE_ME"